Despite headwinds, House set to OK Dems’ immigration bills

 The measure would also grant green cards to an estimated 400,000 immigrants with temporary protected status, which allows temporary residence to people who have fled violence or natural disasters in a dozen countries.

-The other bill would let undocumented immigrant farm workers who’ve worked over the past two years — along their spouses and children — get certified agriculture worker status.
+The other bill would let immigrant farm workers who’ve worked in the country illegally over the past two years — along their spouses and children — get certified agriculture worker status.
 That would let them remain in the U.S. for renewable 5 1/2-year periods.

 To earn green cards, they would have to pay a $1,000 fine and work for up to an additional eight years, depending on how long they’ve already held farm jobs.